Emanon0041/AML_2019_Group7/README.md

  -	takes a long time to convergence if step size is too small
  -	does not converge at all if the step size is too big

+### One example

+The graph below shows the function surface and the gradient path using the parameters x_init = [2.0,-1.0], n_iter = 3000, eta = 0.001, tol = 1e-3.

 <p align="center">
   <img width="800" height="360" src="https://github.com/Emanon0041/aml_2019_G7/blob/master/images/gd_01_pv.png">
 </p>

-From the above graphs, the algorithm stops at local minimum, which may not be the global minimum.
+The algorithms take 426 steps to converge and the loss function is -0.21546.
+From the gradient path, the algorithm stops at local minimum, which may not be the global minimum.
+To copy with this problem, we further experiment with two modifications of the plain vanilla algorithm.

 ## Momentum